Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

 The above returns the value of `will buy on return visit` as zero.
 It cannot predict.
 It is here ML is useful.
 **The value of building a ML model is to get the probability of future purchase based on the data gleaned about their first session.**

 So we now train our ML on the data using the SQL query.
+Note we amend the query to focus on certain period and not the whole data.
 ```
 CREATE OR REPLACE MODEL `ecommerce.classification_model`
 OPTIONS